If you’re looking for some February fun in Cincinnati, we’ve got you covered! Enjoy this month-long list of things to do.

 February 23: Cincinnati Magazine presents “Breakfast for Dinner” at The Cincinnati Club.
 This new event will feature sweet and savory breakfast favorites, live music, and more.
 Tickets required.

 February 23: Proper Pruning Techniques at Spring Grove Cemetery and Arboretum.
 Spring Grove’s Horticulturist will discuss pruning that is within the best accepted practice for any selected tree or shrub.
 He will explain the different types of pruning that can be done to plants.
 Remedial pruning will also be discussed to improve plant structure and appearance.
 You will go home with your questions answered and ideas to try in your landscape.
 This seminar will be indoors in the Historic Office.
 Registration required.

 February 24: Cincinnati Parks’ Winter Naturalist 101 Series continues.
 This week’s topic is Coping with the Cold: Wild Strategies for Winter Survival.
 These sessions will dig deeper than your average nature hike!
 Each topic will include a short indoor presentation, a hike to explore the week’s topic, and educational material or equipment to keep and use on your own.
 Tickets required.

 You might also like to do your own Hot Chocolate Tour!

-February 26: American Sign Museum’s Sign Crafting Saturday.
+February 25: American Sign Museum’s Sign Crafting Saturday.
 Explore the skills needed to become an expert sign maker.
 Play with different materials each month as you learn about different elements of sign making.
-Free with admission, no reservations needed.
-10:30am-noon.
+1-3pm.

 All events were accurate at the time of this posting but things do happen and events do occasionally get canceled or postponed.
 You should always double check with the event source before you head out the door.
 Links for each event are provided so that you can be sure the date is still accurate before you head out.